exercism/python/docs/TOOLS.md

 # Tools

-A list of tools, IDEs and editors that can help you write and debug your *Python* code.
+A list of tools, IDEs and editors that can help you write and debug your _Python_ code.

 *Disclaimer: This is a collection of tools that are popular in our community.
 We do not have any financial affiliation with any of the tools listed below.
 We think these tools do their job and there are most certainly other tools that can do those jobs as well.*

-Before you can start coding, make sure that you have the proper version of python installed.
+Before you can start coding, make sure that you have the proper version of Python installed.
 Exercism currently supports `Python 3.8` and above.
-For more information, please refer to [Installing Python locally](https://exercism.org/docs/tracks/python/installation).
+For more information, please refer to [Installing Python locally](https://exercism.org/docs/tracks/Python/installation).

 ---